Veroman/Pectobacterium_metagenomics/README.md

 ```bash
 ./kraken2-build --build --db /folder/DB
 ```
-4. Have access to the database.
-The compressed database with all 24 Pectobacterium genera can be found in Figshare under the link: 10.6084/m9.figshare.26357359
 ### Kraken - run the analysis
 ```bash
 #input-location/ is a folder that contains all the clean metagenomic raw reads.